-If you answered yes to the aforementioned question, then you just might come to appreciate a new jailbreak tweak release called PageBar by iOS developer iCraze.
+If you answered yes to the aforementioned question, then you just might come to appreciate a new jailbreak tweak release called Pagebar by iOS developer Kritanta.
 This tweak replaces the Home screen’s traditional page dots with a bar that animates dynamically as you move from one page to another.

 In the screenshot examples above, you can see what the Home screen page dot section looks like both before and after installing Pagebar.
 You’ve probably noticed that it takes a rectangular appearance in the same position as the original page dots, but still screenshots don’t do the tweak any justice, and so we’ve embedded an animated GIF example of Pagebar for you below:

 If you couldn’t tell already, a small white square shifts its position inside the Pagebar interface as you swipe between pages.
 The size of the Pagebar depends on the number of occupied Home screen pages on your device, so you can expect a longer interface if you lots of apps.